zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

  - in C#, using Visual Studio 2005 or Visual C# 2005 Express Edition
  - in Visual Basic, using Visual Studio 2005 or Visual Basic 2005 Express Edition
- - in Java, using Java 2, Java 5 or Java 6
+ - in Java, using Java 5 or Java 6
  - in Python, using Python 2.5.2

 If you want to develop Ice applications in Ruby or in PHP, or with